disraptor/disraptor/README.md

 - [Shadow tree navigation doesn’t go through Ember router](https://meta.discourse.org/t/shadow-tree-navigation-doesn-t-go-through-ember-router/103712): Fixed in the plugin; can be fixed in Discourse.
 - Unstyled document: Occasionally, a document will appear completely unstyled in Firefox until the user opens or closes the developer tools.
 That’s potentially a browser bug in Firefox.
-- @font-face issue: Loading fonts with the CSS `@font-face` rule doesn’t work when the rule is inside the shadow DOM.
+- @font-face issue: Loading fonts with the CSS `@font-face` at-rule doesn’t work when the rule is inside the shadow DOM.
 This should be evaluated again in the future.